 Falls are a common occurrence in care facilities and hospitals and cause unnecessary suffering and pain.
-Fortunately there are methods to reduce falls risk.
-This blog will teach you how.
+Fortunately there are methods to reduce falls risk - this article shares evidence based tips to support you*.

 Accidental falls from chairs and wheelchairs places huge strain on the patient, their family and on healthcare budgets in dealing with and treating these preventable injuries.

 Falls and fall related injuries most commonly concern elderly members of the population but also patients suffering from low mobility due to different types of muscular and neurological diseases which impair their strength, balance and sense of space.
 Falls can also happen as a result of medication which patients might need which can sometimes result in feeling dizzy and off balance.

 Those patients who may have low strength, be unsteady on their feet or require extra assistance during sit to stand transfers are more at risk.
 Patients suffering from conditions such as Huntington’s Disease or Alzheimer’s Disease, with poor memory and cognitive impairment might impulsively try to stand up when seated and therefore are a high risk category.
 The correct seating solution can keep these patients safer, more secure and less at risk, and will reduce falls risk.

 Impact of Falls & Sliding from Chairs